 Brittany Greenslade grew up on the West Coast in Vancouver, B.C.
 She was a national figure skater, who took her first steps on the ice at the age of two.

-After completing her BA in economics and sociology at McGill University in Montreal, Greenslade moved back to Vancouver to study broadcast journalism at BCIT.
-Since entering the field, she has had the opportunity to work across the country.
-From the 2010 Vancouver Winter Olympic Games, to the red carpet for the Toronto International Film Festival.
-After moving to Kelowna to work as a reporter for Global Okanagan, she decided to trade in the mountains, and ocean for the prairie life in Winnipeg.
+After completing her BA in Economics and Sociology at McGill University in Montreal, Brittany moved back to Vancouver to study broadcast journalism.
+Since entering the field, she has had the opportunity to work across the country covering some of the top news stories in Canada – from the Vancouver Winter Olympics to the tragic Humboldt Broncos bus crash.

-Earlier this year, she was recognized by the charity Courageous Companions, MSAR Search and Rescue Association, and Cvet’s Pets for her multiple stories, and work regarding service dogs, Canadian veterans, and PTSD.
+She was also recognized by Courageous Companions, MSAR Search and Rescue Association, and Cvets Pets for her multiple stories and work regarding service dogs, Canadian veterans and PTSD.

 Brittany has been a part of the Global Winnipeg news team since 2012.

 Former fashion mogul Peter Nygard will not face any charges in Winnipeg and a months-long police investigation into allegations of sexual assault by eight women in the city.

 Chief public health officer Dr. Brent Roussin said during his weekly COVID-19 update that enforcement of the current public health orders are key to preventing the virus’s spread.